Employees who have had their benefits terminated due to the end of their employment with TCWGlobal are eligible for COBRA Coverage.

 - The employee’s becoming entitled to Medicare benefits (under Part A, Part B, or both).

 For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child’s losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 30 days after the qualifying event occurs.
-You must provide this notice and proof of the event to: TargetCW by emailing firstname.lastname@example.org or by faxing the information to 858-810-3001.
+You must provide this notice and proof of the event to: TCWGlobal by emailing firstname.lastname@example.org or by faxing the information to 858-810-3001.

 How is COBRA continuation coverage provided?